Gunm-prog/library7WebClient/README.md

 mvn clean package spring-boot: repackage, then java -jar target\Lib7-0.0.1-SNAPSHOT.jar

-To see what the logged-in user can do (see their book loans' details and book loans' list in their dashboard), here are the necessary identifiers (username and password) when connecting: username = lily@hotmail.com password = password username = neo@hotmail.com password = password username = chris@hotmail.com password = password
+To see what the logged-in user can do (see their book loans' details and book loans' list in their dashboard), here are the necessary identifiers (username and password) when connecting:

+username = lily@hotmail.com password = password

+username = neo@hotmail.com password = Password31

+username = tom@hotmail.com password = Password32

+You can also register a new user

 Launch: